Skip to content

 Podman and Dev Containers on macOS

-These steps extend Using Podman (Devcontainer) in the repository README when you work on macOS with Podman and Dev Containers.
+These steps extend DDEV and Devcontainer — Devcontainer (Podman) when you work on macOS with Podman and Dev Containers.

 You may need to install the missing krunkit package before installing Podman, and set export DOCKER_HOST=unix:///var/run/docker.sock in your ~/.zshrc or ~/.bashrc (or export it in the terminal) before using devcontainer commands.